chebil/DESLab/content/authors/faiez-ghorbel/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio:  co-founder of the Djagora foundation in charge of entrepreneurial development.

-Strategic development facilitator (level 2).
+bio:  co-founder of the Djagora foundation in charge of entrepreneurial development and strategic development facilitator (level 2).

 interests:
   - Entrepreneurship